cmcskimming/light/docs/blog/internals/dynamic_streams.md

 What [ByteNet](https://github.com/ffrostfall/ByteNet) does to combat this fact is to create a separate "stream" for events fired to everyone, and individual streams for each player.
 Then, on the replication step, send the global stream with :FireAllClients() first.
-This creates an undocumented event ordering discrepancy, because events fired to all users will always be recieved first.
+This creates an undocumented event ordering discrepancy, because events fired to all users will always be received first.
 [ByteNet](https://github.com/ffrostfall/ByteNet) also has bad performance firing to a specific list of players, because there is no singular stream it can write to.

 ## An (Even) Smarter Way